Search

 4. All diagnosed people living with HIV and TB on treatment within the East Central region in Uganda achieve viral suppression.

-5. District leadership have institutional capacity to sustain epidemic control and maintenance.
+5. District leadership has the institutional capacity to sustain epidemic control and maintenance.

 Where We Work.